officialJCReyes/dell-esxi-plex/README.md

 Open a command prompt and type *nssm install Plex*

 **Path:** C:\Program Files (x86)\Plex\Plex Media Server\Plex Media Server.exe
 **Startup Directory:** C:\Program Files (x86)\Plex\Plex Media Server

-## Plex Tools VM
-Since this VM will be on 24/7, I've decided to create two user accounts, Admin and PMST, with PMST being a standard user and which will be logged in all the time.
-Every Plex tool requires a [port](https://www.reddit.com/r/explainlikeimfive/comments/1t9s5a/eli5_what_are_ports_ex_tcp_port/ce5tbfs) to access your network and internet.
-Port numbers range from 1-65,535 with ports 1-1024 reserved for the system.
-You can choose any ports after 1024 for your services.
-For this project, I chose 3808X, with X starting at 0 and going up for each additional service.

 #### Caddy (Reverse Proxy/SSL)
-We will first start by downloading our reverse proxy tool [here](https://caddyserver.com/download).
+We will now install our reverse proxy tool which you can download here [here](https://caddyserver.com/download).
 Create a folder called "caddy" at the root of the C drive, extract the contents of the zip folder to that directory.
 Next, we will forward ports 80 and 443 on the Windows Firewall AND the router.
 Copy the contents of the following [Caddy File](https://github.com/officialJCReyes/dell-esxi-plex/blob/master/caddy-file) and place it in the Caddy folder you created.
 I recommend using [Notepad ++](https://notepad-plus-plus.org/download/v7.5.8.html) to edit the file.
 When saving the file, DO NOT add an extenstion to it.

 Inside the Caddy folder, create a subfolder called *php*.
 Download the following [PHP 7.0](https://windows.php.net/downloads/releases/php-7.0.32-nts-Win32-VC14-x64.zip) file and extract the contents to *C:\caddy\php*

 To run Caddy as a service, open a command prompt and type *nssm install Caddy*

+## Plex Tools VM
+Since this VM will be on 24/7, I've decided to create two user accounts, Admin and PMST, with PMST being a standard user and which will be logged in all the time.
+Every Plex tool requires a [port](https://www.reddit.com/r/explainlikeimfive/comments/1t9s5a/eli5_what_are_ports_ex_tcp_port/ce5tbfs) to access your network and internet.
+Port numbers range from 1-65,535 with ports 1-1024 reserved for the system.
+You can choose any ports after 1024 for your services.
+For this project, I chose 3808X, with X starting at 0 and going up for each additional service.

 #### VPN
 We will be using Private Internet Access as our VPN provider and OpenVPN for the connection.
 Download and install [OpenVPN](https://openvpn.net/index.php/open-source/downloads.html) with all defaults and the [PIA OVPN Files](https://www.privateinternetaccess.com/openvpn/openvpn.zip).
 Extract the contents of the zip file to *C:\Program Files\OpenVPN\config*.